Skip to main content

 The thyroid gland is the master regulator of your metabolism.
 The hormones it produces, thyroxine (T4) and triiodothyronine (T3), act on nearly every cell in the body to control the rate at which you burn calories at rest, known as your basal metabolic rate (BMR).

 When thyroid hormone production is insufficient, as in hypothyroidism, the BMR decreases.
-This slowdown translates to fewer calories burned throughout the day, leading to and profound fatigue, even with disciplined lifestyle habits.
+This slowdown translates to fewer calories burned throughout the day, leading to weight gain and profound fatigue, even with disciplined lifestyle habits.
 The proper functioning of this gland is therefore a prerequisite for achieving any weight-related wellness goal.

 The Hormonal Influence on Body Composition

 Testosterone, often associated with men, is a crucial anabolic hormone for both sexes, playing a vital role in muscle protein synthesis.
 Low levels of testosterone can lead to a decrease in muscle mass and an increase in body fat.
-Similarly, (GH) is essential for muscle repair and growth.
+Similarly, growth hormone (GH) is essential for muscle repair and growth.

-On the other side of the equation, chronically elevated are catabolic, meaning they can actively break down muscle tissue for energy.
+On the other side of the equation, chronically elevated cortisol levels are catabolic, meaning they can actively break down muscle tissue for energy.
 This creates a scenario where even with consistent strength training, building or even maintaining muscle mass becomes a formidable challenge.

 • Anabolic Hormones ∞ These hormones, including testosterone and growth hormone, promote the building of tissues, particularly muscle.
 They are essential for recovery from exercise and for maintaining a healthy body composition.